 What is a brand?

-Does this definition surprise you?
-Maybe you were expecting to read some sort of explanation about how a brand is composed of things like a logo, company slogan, and other miscellaneous design elements.
+A brand can be composed of elements like a logo, company slogan, and other miscellaneous design elements.
 While these items do help make a brand, there’s still more to it!
 A brand is also about the emotions it evokes in people and the attributes people associate with your brand.

 I like to think of it this way: your brand is the character and personality of your business if you were to personify it.